maxkrieger/inquiry-old/system-archaeology.md

 # System Archaeology Seminar

-Old authoring systems have a more holistic feel because they _were_ the system, not the app.
+Old authoring systems have a more holistic/comfy feel because they _were_ the system, not the app.

+**These are not text based.** If they are, they have some sort of UI wrapping around them.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Growing up within a worldview of &quot;apps&quot; and &quot;dev tools&quot; constrains people to see everything in those terms.
 It can take tremendous unlearning to even be able to /see/ an &quot;authoring is always on&quot; system for what it is. <a href="https://t.co/WJhh5OR44B">https://t.co/WJhh5OR44B</a></p>&mdash; Bret Victor (@worrydream) <a href="https://twitter.com/worrydream/status/1036667880778223617?ref_src=twsrc%5Etfw">September 3, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>